-A frequent visitor to Ireland, Bing Crosby arrived in 1976 to play a series of charity concerts in the Gaiety Theatre in Dublin.
+Bing Crosby arrives to play some golf and perform a series of charity concerts at the Gaiety Theatre, Dublin.

 Bing Crosby is met at Dublin Airport by the American Ambassador to Ireland Walter J Curley and Aer Lingus officials.
 The Artane Boys Band serenade him with a rendition of 'In the Blue of the Night' while hoards of fans watch the proceedings from the terminal building.
 Crosby's son Harry observes the runway greeting in a bemused fashion.